 What Can You Do With an Inherited 1031 Investment Property?

 If you’ve inherited investment property, you might be wondering what your options are.
 Should you sell the property or exchange it?
 And if you decide to exchange it, what does that process entail?

 Can You Do a 1031 Exchange on Inherited Property?

-One benefit of a 1031 exchange is that the investor can indefinitely defer capital gains taxes by exchanging their properties into new replacement ones.
+You can do a 1031 exchange on inherited property, however, this is not necessary to avoid capital gains taxes.
 When you inherit a property, you do not need to exchange it.
 Step-up in basis allows you to avoid inheriting capital gains tax liabilities or depreciation recapture.
 The step-up in basis is equal to the property’s fair market value when the investor passed away.

 If you want to sell the property rather than maintain it, this may not be the most advantageous option for your taxes.
 You may have to pay capital gains tax if you sell the investment property.

 About Us and Our Services at 1031 Crowdfunding

 It can be challenging to fully understand the complex 1031 exchange process.
 With the services we offer at 1031 Crowdfunding, we make it more manageable.
 We are experts about the resources needed to successfully handle the logistics of a 1031 exchange.

 With our 1031 exchange syndication platform, you will not need to deal with the challenge of finding high-value properties to exchange.
 Hold partial ownership of an investment property and contribute to the investment funds while leaving the property’s logistical responsibilities to professional managers.
 Our services include the following.